Comparison of Nazism and Stalinism: Recruitment, propaganda, and indoctrination

 Arendt posits that both the Nazi and Bolshevik movements "recruited their members from mass of apparently indifferent people whom all other parties had given up", and who "had reason to be equally hostile to all parties."
 For this reason, totalitarian movements did not need to use debate or persuasion, and did not need to refute other parties' arguments.
 Their target audience did not have to be persuaded to despise the other parties or the democratic system, because it consisted of people who already despised mainstream politics.
 As a result, totalitarian movements were free to use violence and terror against their opponents without fear that this might alienate their own supporters.
 Instead of arguing against their opponents, they adopted deterministic views of human behaviour.
 They presented opposing ideas as "originating in deep natural, social, or psychological sources beyond the control of the individual and therefore beyond the power of reason."
 The Nazis in particular, during the years before their rise to power, engaged in "killing small socialist functionaries or influential members of opposing parties" both as a means to intimidate opponents and as a means of demonstrating to their supporters that they were a party of action, "different from the 'idle talkers' of other parties."

-Totalitarian governments make extensive use of propaganda and are often characterized by having a substantial distinction between what they tell their own supporters and the propaganda they produce for others.
+Totalitarian governments make extensive use of propaganda and are often characterised by having a substantial distinction between what they tell their own supporters and the propaganda they produce for others.
 Arendt distinguishes these two categories as "indoctrination" and "propaganda".
 Indoctrination consists of the message that a totalitarian government promotes internally to the members of the ruling party and that segment of the population that supports the government.
 Propaganda consists of the message that a totalitarian government seeks to promote in the outside world and among parts of its own society that may not support the government.
 According to Arendt, "the necessities for propaganda are always dictated by the outside world", while the opportunities for indoctrination depend on "the totalitarian governments' isolation and security from outside interference."